Hat Yai

 This is when gangs of young motorbike racers take control of the streets and the muggers appear.
 It is quite rare to see any police around.
 The central tourist area around Lee Gardens Plaza is quite safe because tourism brings in a huge amount of money and the Thais are careful not to cook the golden goose, but elsewhere in Hat Yai it can be another matter after dark.

 While walking around Hat Yai in the daytime it is hard to imagine people being shot in the street.
-However, this is exactly what happened about a week before writing the first draft of this page.
+However, this is exactly what happened shortly after I arrived to live.
 Before you get too alarmed though, the incident occurred in the very early hours of the morning, it was alcohol related and only involved Thais who had started to argue.

-In 2006 a female lecturer from the Prince of Songkhla university had been working late and was driving home.
+In 2006 a female lecturer from the Prince of Songkla university had been working late and was driving home.
 She was driving in the vicinity of Big C where two gangs where shooting at each other.
 She intercepted a stray bullet and died.
-This kind of story (unfortunately) is only too common throughout Thailand where there are far too many firearms.
+This kind of story (unfortunately) is only too common throughout Thailand where there are far too many unlicensed firearms and far too many idiots who are stupid enough to use them.

 Return to top of page